-- A. An "eligible teacher" means a teacher who the Board has determined is certified and qualified to perform the duties of the position to be filled.
-A teacher shall be presumed to be an "eligible teacher" if the teacher: - 1.
-Is certified to teach all of the subjects of the position to be filled. - 2.
-Meets the District's accreditation standards and the standards of the No Child Left Behind Act for a "highly qualified" teacher. - 3.
-Possesses the following academic credentials: - a.
-A major in the subject, or - b.
-A minor in the subject and successful completion of the Michigan Test for Teacher Certification (MTTC) in the subject when required. - B. A teacher shall neither accrue nor lose seniority while on layoff, on a leave of absence granted pursuant to this Agreement, or while serving in an administrative position. - C. The provision herein set forth shall be subject and subordinate to all applicable laws and regulations including the Teachers' Tenure Act.
+- A. An "eligible teacher" means a teacher who the Board has determined is certified and qualified to perform the duties of the position to be filled. - B. A teacher shall neither accrue nor lose seniority while on layoff, on a leave of absence granted pursuant to this Agreement, or while serving in an administrative position. - C. This provision is subject and subordinate to all applicable laws and regulations including the Teachers' Tenure Act.